Health, Culture, and Society

 Description and Objectives

-This course explores health and medical issues from a cross-cultural and interdisciplinary perspective, highlighting the diverse ways in which different cultures deal with illness and disease.
+This course explores health and medical issues from a biocultural, ecological and interdisciplinary perspective, highlighting the diverse ways in which different cultures deal with and are affected by illness and disease.
 These issues are central to medical anthropology, a fast-growing subfield of anthropology.
-Topics include the experience and distribution of illness, the prevention and treatment of sickness, traditional healing practices, social epidemiology, and the effects of globalization and political policies on disease transmission and treatment.
+The main topics include the evolution of illness and disease, methods used to collect data, nutrition, growth, infectious disease and the effects of globalization, environmental degradation, ethnicity, political policies and war on disease transmission and treatment.
 Course material will be presented through lecture, films, group presentations, and processed in class discussions.

 This course fulfills one course in the social science and one course in the multicultural general education requirements.
 The guidelines for social science core courses stress the development of the following characteristics of a responsible member of society: